NotHansCYDIa/jbinfo/transform/privacy.md

 ## Third-Party links
 The shared applications may include third-party links that may lead to gambling websites, scams, etc., please be careful when opening these links because they may be harmful.
 > [!NOTE]
 > Any links in the shared applications will be colored, red.
-Please be observant between orange and red since they may be mistaken of being orange.
+Please be observant between orange and red since they may be mistaken of being orange.<br>

 > [!CAUTION]
 > Exploiters may change the link's color to orange with the use of tweaks or changing files.